aidanrohm/Aidan-Rohm-Lab-IVGD/2D-game/README.md

 --> The ABOVE is documentation from Lab 3 <--
 --> The 2D game was started as a duplicate of Lab 3 and will be expanding on the concepts and structures from this lab <--

+Here is a brief outline of some of the systems that I implemented:
+	1. Player movement (see above)
+	2. Damage/death to player
+		a.
+A player can fall to its death
+		b.
+A player can be attacked by a troll
+		c.
+A player can be pushed to its death by a flying eye
+		d.
+NOTE: previous development suggested that idling for too long would cause death.
+While I like this idea, I did not have enough time to adequately implement it, therefore it was left out
+	3. Attacking (see above w/ enter key)
+		The player must kill all enemies in order to continue on to the next level.
+Killing enemies does not improve score The two enemy types are the trolls (previously mushrooms) and eyes (which do not have an attack, but can push you)
+	4. Scoring
+		Done through the collection of coins, a player's score can be improved from "run" to "run" Collecting coins is not detrimental to development of the game, but adds an extra layer of complexity
+	5. Checkpoints
+		While checkpoints are not abundant in my game, there is one available.
+The checkpoint (when triggered) gives the player an additional life to play with , which can help with level completion

+General Notes:
+	1. Because of the way that I structured the project, and really the lack of global controls, there are three levels and subsequently three player scenes.
+		While I ultimately would have liked to have had this a bit more fluid from a management persepective, I think it gives me something to work on in the event that I elect to continue developing the game as my capstone project
+	3. I realize that the play time was meant to take at least 3 minutes, and I really did try to make the average run take that long.
+Unfortunately I feel like my game is easier to beat than that.
+I am thinking that for future development, I make the loss of all lives a bit more detrimental to the progress made (i.e. restart the entire game and lose all progress).
+My sincere apologies for not having a more flushed out game at this point.
+As we have discussed in class, game design is iterative and to me, I worked on a lot of other structures in this game.
+Hopefully a short run time can be overlooked.

+I HOPE YOU ENJOY THE GAME AND THANK YOU FOR PLAYING!